 frameworkPath ends up at the

 dist/client/index.js file within your framework app.

-To configure the client, you must provide a framework specific render function.
-Before diving into the details, it’s important to understand how user-written stories relate to what is finally rendered on the screen.
+To configure the client, you must provide a framework-specific render function.
+Before diving into the details, it’s essential to understand how user-written stories relate to what renders on the screen.

-Storybook stories are ES6 functions that return a “renderable object.”
+Storybook stories are ES6 objects that return a “renderable object.”

 Consider the following React story:

 In this case, the renderable object is the React element,